 This is a quick way of ensuring you have the flexibility to move outside of an Assistant role.

-When you start a new role ask that your job title is dual purpose, for example, in a previous position, I was Personal Assistant and Administrative Manager.
+When you start a new role, ask that your job title is dual purpose.
+For example, in a previous position, I was a Personal Assistant and Administrative Manager.

 This made it a lot easier for my Executive to justify pay increases with the HR department because I did have a ‘Manager’ title.

 Another example of a dual-title would be EA and Business Support.
-Again, this is a title that may give you more flexibility with which to negotiate pay raises and promotions.
+Again, this is a title that may give you more flexibility to negotiate pay raises and promotions.

-I do think it is harder for assistants to get promoted than other professions but if we keep believing in our worth and abilities, that is half the battle.
-The next stage is to work hard and stand out, so that your employer recognises your potential and worth to the company.
+I think it is harder for assistants to get promoted than other professions, but if we keep believing in our worth and abilities, that is half the battle.
+The next stage is to work hard and stand out so that your employer recognises your potential and worth to the company.